WestRidgeSystems/jmisb/examples/generator/README.md

-# Test file generator example for jMISB
+# Test file generator example for jmisb

 This is demonstration / example code for <https://github.com/WestRidgeSystems/jmisb>

 It generates a test video and KLV metadata file with synthetic data.
-The output is intended for testing / validating other parts of jMISB, especially nested ST0903 items.
+The output is intended for testing / validating other parts of jmisb, especially nested ST0903 items.

 This is a work-in-progress (WIP), and is intended for developers.
 It does not generate compliant test files at this point.